 Brought up in the midst of London’s grime scene whilst also listening to hip-hop’s greatest, like Nas, and the discovery of the funk and jazz records vibrating through his household, Benny break-danced and performed contemporary dance from a young age, attending the BRIT School — with alumni such as Adele, Loyle Carner, King Krule and the late Amy.
 Developing an innate sense for rhythm and flow inevitably filtered into his songwriting, which now assimilates a melting pot of sounds and influences.
 “These Days”, Benny’s new single featuring Kasien, is a sombre reflection of an ongoing sense of hopelessness in a world where things come and go, relayed with pure dexterity and tenderness.

 Though he suffers from ADHD, this hasn’t hindered Benny as he continues to find his pocket and tell his story with potency and simplicity, leaving his peers in his dust.
-He opens up to us about his come up, dealing with the disorder, supporting two certified rap legends and the death of loved ones to knife crime.
+He opens up to Complex about his come up, dealing with the disorder, supporting two certified hip-hop legends, and the death of loved ones to knife crime.

 You were a contemporary dancer before you became a rapper.
 Were the skills you gained transferable to the way you rap?